Saturday & SUNDAY | April 11 & 12, 2026

 Sunday: Geoff Smith

-We’ll drive a 122 mile loop through the Swell, stopping at numerous rock art panels including the Silent Sentinel, the Daisy Chain, and the world famous Buckhorn Panel.
+We’ll drive a 122 mile loop, stopping at numerous rock art panels including the Silent Sentinel, the Daisy Chain, and the world famous Buckhorn Panel.
+Together, these panels record shifts in technology, subsistence, and worldview, making the Swell one of the most important rock art concentrations on the Colorado Plateau.

 • Geoff Smith